Atmospheric-Composition-Analysis-Group/Getting-Started/source/getting_started/get_compute1_access.rst

 --------------

 To get access to Compute1 you need to submit the following: `Compute1 Access Request`_.
-To submit this form from off-campus, you might have to be on the VPN to submit this form.
+To submit this form from off-campus, you might have to be on the VPN.

 You can copy-paste these into the form: